Dan Meyer (first baseman)

-Daniel Thomas Meyer (born August 3, 1952) is an American former professional baseball player whose career spanned 17 seasons, 12 of which were played in Major League Baseball (MLB) with the Detroit Tigers (1974–76), the Seattle Mariners (1977–81), and the Oakland Athletics (1982–85).
-Meyer primarily played first base, but also played left field, third base, and right field.
-He batted left-handed while throwing right-handed.
+Daniel Thomas Meyer (born August 3, 1952) is an American former professional baseball player whose career spanned 17 seasons, 12 of which were played in Major League Baseball (MLB) with the Detroit Tigers (1974–76), Seattle Mariners (1977–81), and Oakland Athletics (1982–85).
+Meyer primarily played first base but also played left field, third base, and right field.
+He batted left-handed and threw right-handed.
 During his playing career, Meyer was listed at 5 ft 11 in and weighed 180 lb.

-After attending the University of Arizona and Santa Ana College, Meyer was drafted by the Detroit Tigers during the 1972 Major League Baseball draft.
+After playing college baseball for the Arizona Wildcats and Santa Ana College, Meyer was drafted by Detroit during the 1972 MLB draft.
 He made his major league debut in 1974.
-The Mariners selected him in the 1976 expansion draft and traded him to Oakland in late 1981.
+The Mariners selected him in the 1976 expansion draft.
+He was the first Seattle player to win the American League Player of the Week and Player of the Month awards and was the nascent franchise's leader with 64 home runs through 1984.
+His 21-game hitting streak in 1979 was the franchise record until 1997.
+The Mariners traded him to Oakland in late 1981.

-Early life and amateur career
+Amateur career

-Meyer was born on August 3, 1952, in Hamilton, Ohio.
-He attended Mater Dei High School in Santa Ana, California.
+Meyer attended Mater Dei High School in Santa Ana, California.
 In 1970, Meyer was inducted into the school's baseball hall of fame.
-Meyer spent one year (1971) at the University of Arizona.
-In 1972, Meyer enrolled in Santa Ana College where he played second base on the school's baseball team.
+Meyer spent one year (1971) at the University of Arizona, but left the school after being assigned to the freshman team his first season.
+In 1972, Meyer enrolled in Santa Ana College, where he played second base.